-When driving in Hungary, it is essential to have insurance as it protects and covers you in accidents, but it is an essential document that authorities require tourists to have.
+When driving in Hungary, it is essential to have car rental insurance as it protects and covers you in accidents, but it is an essential document that authorities require tourists to have.
 The kinds of coverage are third party liability insurance and comprehensive insurance or CASCO.
-Third-party liability protects you in legal matters in case of accidents, while CASCO has a fuller, more extensive coverage.
+Third party liability insurance protects you in legal matters in case of accidents, while CASCO has a fuller, more extensive coverage.

 Car Insurance Cost